changeworld/azure-docs.pl-pl/articles/storage/common/storage-use-azcopy-s3.md

 ---
-title: Transferowanie danych do usługi Azure Storage z pakietów Amazon S3 przy użyciu AzCopy v10 | Microsoft Docs
+title: Copy data from Amazon S3 to Azure Storage by using AzCopy | Microsoft Docs
-description: Transferowanie danych za pomocą zasobników AzCopy i Amazon S3
+description: Transfer data with AzCopy and Amazon S3 buckets
 services: storage
 author: normesta
 ms.service: storage